 How to Plant a Bare Root Heuchera

-When you receive Huechera in the mail, you will often be confronted with a plastic bag that has holes in it, a bit of sawdust and a wisp of root.
+When you receive Heuchera in the mail, you will often be presented with a plastic bag that has holes in it, a bit of sawdust and a wisp of root.
 This is normal, and while it appears you might have gotten a dead plant, this method of shipping will ensure healthy plants with just a few steps of basic bare root Heuchera care.

 Properly packaged roots can stay in their packaging for a week or more, but generally, planting bare root perennials immediately is the best practice to prevent the root from entirely drying out.
 One of the key steps to know about how to plant a bare root Heuchera is soaking.
 Soak the root for 12 to 18 hours to fully moisten and “wake up” the root prior to planting in soil.
 Soaked roots, free of disease and mold, are ready to plant.

-Choose a site that is shady to partially sunny and loosen soil to a depth of at least 18 inches.
+Choose a site that is shady to partially sunny and loosen soil to a depth of at least 18 inches (46 cm.).
 If necessary, add compost to add fertility to soil and increase porosity while conserving some moisture.
 Heuchera can tolerate dry soil but prefers to have slightly moist, humus rich medium.

 Dig a hole that will allow the roots to spread out and will be deep enough for the crown to sit just beneath the surface of the soil.
-If you are planting numerous roots, which makes a glorious display, space roots 12 to 15 inches apart.
+If you are planting numerous roots, which makes a glorious display, space roots 12 to 15 inches (30 to 38 cm.) apart.